dkroll713/reach/README.md

 In order to make a guess, you will click on one of the four circles below.
 The number of the circle you click corresponds with the index of the selected digit in your guess - e.g. manipulating the last circle will change the last character in your guess.
 To select a digit, you select a color corresponding with a number.

-Once you have selected four colors, push 'submit guess' to compare it to the answer.
+Once you have selected a color for each index, push 'submit guess' to compare it to the answer.
 Based on the feedback, you can either submit your score and play again, change your guess and re-submit it for comparison, or give up and back out to the landing page.

+### Sign-in

+Authorization is done using Auth0 and allows you to either create an account manually, or sign in using Google, Twitter, GitHub, or Facebook.

+You don't need to use an account to play, but you do need to be signed in to submit your score to the leaderboards.

 ### Difficulties